Northeast blackout of 2003: Michigan

 About 2.3 million households and businesses were affected, including almost all of Metro Detroit, Lansing, Ann Arbor, and surrounding communities in southeast Michigan.
 The blackout affected three Michigan utilities: Detroit Edison (whose entire system went down), Lansing Board of Water & Light, and a small portion of Consumers Energy's system in the southeastern corner of the state.

-Word quickly spread to the surrounding areas without power and many flocked to surrounding areas that still had power, resulting in crowded stores, packed restaurants, booked hotels, and long queues for the gas stations in these towns.
+Word quickly spread to the surrounding areas without power and people flocked to surrounding areas that still had power, resulting in crowded stores, packed restaurants, booked hotels, and long queues for the gas stations in these towns.
 Locales closest to the affected areas in the northern Detroit suburbs that did not lose power included the areas of Oxford and Holly, communities along M-24 and M-15, and into the Lapeer and Flint/Tri-Cities area.
 The city limits of Brighton and Howell were unaffected as well, as they received electricity from Consumers Energy via the Genoa-Latson 138 kV line which interconnects Detroit Edison and Consumers Energy.

 Television and radio stations were temporarily knocked off the air and water supplies were disrupted in Detroit due to the failure of electric pumps.
 Because of the loss of water pressure, all water was required to be boiled before use until August 18.
 Several schools, which had planned to begin the school year August 18, were closed until clean water was available.
+A planned August 15 concert at Comerica Park featuring Kiss and Aerosmith was postponed until September 7.

 A Marathon Oil refinery in Melvindale, near Detroit, suffered a small explosion from gas buildup, necessitating an evacuation within 1 mi around the plant and the closure of Interstate 75.

 Officials feared the release of toxic gases.
 Heavy rains on August 17, coupled with the lack of sewage pumps, closed other expressways and prompted urban flood warnings.
 Untreated sewage flowed into local rivers in Lansing and Metropolitan Detroit as contingency solutions at some sewage treatment plants failed.